-- Uncheck all layers except Glaciers and its parent node Hydrography.
+- Turn off all layers except Glaciers and its parent node Hydrography.

 - Zoom to the Mount Rainier area in central Washington state.
 Use the search box if you need to.

 - In the arcgis.com map viewer, click Add > Web Service, and enter the NWS URL for the ArcGIS Services Directory page above.

-- Make the snow analysis layer somewhat transparent by clicking the … beneath its name in the contents and clicking Transparency.
+- Make the snow analysis layer somewhat transparent by clicking the Properties button and scrolling down to the Transparency section.
 You want to make it transparent enough that you can see the glaciers beneath.